seppzzz/grid-field-styling/README.md

 # Silverstripe GridField styling
-Add some style to your Silverstripe GridField
+Add some style to your Silverstripe GridField.

 ## Installation
 Install the module trough composer: